acenet-arc/cloud_from_a_to_z/_episodes/create-a-first-virtual-machine.md

 > The summary of the wikipeida page is, hostnames must be less than 64 characters long, contain only numbers letters and dashes (`-`).
 {: .callout}

-**Flavor:** The flavor of your VM specifies the hardware profile your VM will have.
+**Flavor**: The [**flavor**](../reference#flavor) of your VM specifies the hardware profile your VM will have.
 Compute Canada cloud uses a consistent naming scheme across their clouds to describe the hardware profile.
 Examples of VM flavors are `p1-1.5gb` and `c1-7.5gb-30` and the different components of the name correspond to different hardware features.

 * Flavors beginning with a `p` indicates a persistent VM.
 Persistent VMs are expected to run for long periods of time and provide services such as websites.
 We will explore persistent VMs in more detail in the next episode.